Business Law Services in Tacoma, WA

 Procedure and SOP review.
 Review of existing standard operating procedures for legal exposure, liability gaps, and compliance issues.
 Written memo with findings.

 Outside counsel sourcing and management.
-For matters outside scope, Understory sources, briefs, and manages specialist attorneys on the client's behalf.
+For matters outside scope, Understory sources, briefs, and manages specialist attorneys on the client’s behalf.
 Available at higher retainer tiers.
-The benefit is cleaner scope, tighter budgets, and a GC-level intermediary between the business and specialist firms.

 Terms of service and privacy policy.
 Drafting or review for enforceability, required disclosures, and current standards.